 TIP 1: Treat Your Auction Like a Business

-All businesses have costs associated to running them.
-Expenses include Internet access, marketing, staff payroll, technology upgrades and hardware/software costs.
+All businesses have costs associated with running them.
+Expenses include Internet access, marketing, staff payroll, technology upgrades, and hardware/software costs.
 Most businesses are also established to make money.
 Auctions are no different.
-Auction managers, Board of Directors, Executive Directors and Foundation Directors need to stop thinking of auctions as “events” and start thinking of them as a “business” with a budget, a revenue goal, and a ultimately a profit.
+Auction managers, Board of Directors, Executive Directors and Foundation Directors need to stop thinking of auctions as “events” and start thinking of them as a “business” with a budget, a revenue goal, and ultimately a profit.
 With a business mindset, you will start to make more informed decisions and have a better perspective on the costs at your event that have the most impact.
 Once this mind-shift happens, other essentials will fall into place and ideally better decisions will be made.

 WHAT IS YOUR GOAL?

 First, business owners set goals.
-You can’t believe (well maybe you can) how many Auciton managers we meet who have no goal in mind for their Silent Action, Live Auction, Appeal or total event.
-In many cases they just want to do better than last year, but they also don’t have a good understanding of what has changed from the year before.
+You can’t believe (well maybe you can) how many Auction managers we meet who have no goal in mind for their Silent Action, Live Auction, Appeal or total event.
+In many cases, they just want to do better than last year, but they also don’t have a good understanding of what has changed from the year before.
 Goal setting is important.
 Without it, how do you know if you have been successful?
 Need some help setting goals for your silent auction?
 Reach out to us and we can help.

 Second, business owners understand that you have to spend money to make money, in other words, you must invest.
 And, you would expect a return for that investment (a positive return to be exact).
 For some of the event expenses, the return is obvious.
 For others?
 Not so much.
-For example, how does the venue cost or the catering cost result in a positive return?
+For example, how does the venue cost or the catering cost results in a positive return?
 Typically there is no direct correlation between the cost and the benefit.
 We call these, intangible benefits.
 They are indirect (or in other words, harder to measure).
 These can all contribute to a positive guest experience which will impact fundraising, but you won’t be able to directly measure that benefit.

-For example, select a venue for 300 people with only 2 bathrooms (one women and one men - each with only 1 toilet) and find a bunch of agitated guests that are doing little else than standing in line for the restroom and you will understand the tangible benefits of finding the proper venue. (yes true story - and I would tell you they bid while in line, but it seems a little gross to promote the use of smartphones in the restroom)
+For example, select a venue for 300 people with only 2 bathrooms (one woman and one man - each with only 1 toilet) and find a bunch of agitated guests that are doing little else than standing in line for the restroom and you will understand the tangible benefits of finding the proper venue. (yes true story - and I would tell you they bid while in line, but it seems a little gross to promote the use of smartphones in the restroom)

 However, some expenses do have a direct impact on your event performance.
 Mobile bidding is one of those.
 (You didn’t think we wouldn’t mention Handbid mobile bidding did you??)
 Handbid’s job is to generate more bidding activity which results in more revenue.
 A direct benefit that can produce a positive return on your investment.
 In fact, for the vast majority of our customers, Handbid pays for itself in the increased revenue and reduced administrative burden of running an auction.